skyfielders/python-skyfield/documentation/earth-satellites.rst

    that they published in that report.

 2. Satellite orbital elements go rapidly out of date.
-   As explained below in `Checking an element set’s epoch`_, you will want to pay attention to the “epoch” date — the date on which a particular element set is most accurate.
+   As explained below in :ref:`tle-epoch`, you will want to pay attention to the “epoch” date — the date on which a particular element set is most accurate.
    The element set might only be useful for a couple of weeks